 Published On: May 07 2013 03:31:45 PM CDTUpdated On: May 08 2014 01:00:00 AM CDT

-2008: Country music singer-songwriter and actor Eddy Arnold, who scored 147 songs on the Billboard country music charts and sold more than 85 million records, dies of natural causes at the age of 89 in Nashville, Tenn.
+2008: Country music singer-songwriter and actor Eddy Arnold, who scored 147 songs on the Billboard country music charts and sold more than 85 million records, dies of natural causes at the age of 89 in Nashville, Tennessee.
 Arnold's best known hits include "What's He Doing in My World" and "Make the World Go Away."
 He also co-wrote the country and pop standard "You Don't Know Me."

-1999: Actress Dana Plato, best known for playing Kimberly Drummond on the 1980s sitcom "Diff'rent Strokes," dies of a prescription drug overdose at the age of 34 in Moore, Okla.
+1999: Actress Dana Plato, best known for playing Kimberly Drummond on the 1980s sitcom "Diff'rent Strokes," dies of a prescription drug overdose at the age of 34 in Moore, Oklahoma.
 Her death was eventually ruled a suicide.

-1994: Actor George Peppard, best known for playing Col. John "Hannibal" Smith on the 1980s TV show "The A-Team," dies of pneumonia at the age of 65 in Los Angeles, Calif., while being treated for lung cancer.
+1994: Actor George Peppard, best known for playing Col. John "Hannibal" Smith on the 1980s TV show "The A-Team," dies of pneumonia at the age of 65 in Los Angeles, California, while being treated for lung cancer.
 Peppard also starred opposite Audrey Hepburn in the movie "Breakfast at Tiffany's" and appeared in movies such as "How the West Was Won," "The Victors," "The Carpetbaggers" and "The Blue Max."

 1993: A decade into Aerosmith's comeback, the band's "Get a Grip" album reaches No. 1 on the U.S. Billboard 200, marking their first trip to the top of the album charts.